 - Access or flush PICC lines, subcutaneous ports, or central lines

 - Administer insulin drips, cardiac medication drips, or total parenteral nutrition

 [ Looking for more support?
 Get free, personalized career guidance from experienced RNs. ]

 RNs and NPs both share an ability to specialize and work in diverse environments.

-They assist patients in medical settings such as hospitals, urgent care clinics, or long-term care facilities.
+RNs and NPs assist patients in medical settings such as hospitals, urgent care clinics, or long-term care facilities.
 And in both roles, the nurses work directly with the patient and their families.
-However, RNs typically can work in more types of settings than NPs.
+However, RNs typically work in more types of settings than NPs.

 Most nurse practitioners find themselves in a clinical setting while there are some registered nurses who work on cruise ships.

 Differences between both roles

 There’s a significant pay jump from the RN to NP position.
 According to the U.S. Bureau of Labor Statistics (BLS), in 2020, the average pay for registered nurses was $80,010, while nurse practitioners’ earned an average of $117,670 per year.

 You may wonder why there’s such a significant difference.
 The reason why nurse practitioners make more money than registered nurses is because they have an advanced degree.